simplesconsultoria/sc.banner/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-A Dexterity-based content type representing a banner.
+A Dexterity-based content type representing a banner: an image with a link.

 Mostly Harmless
 ---------------